Label Words are Anchors: An Information Flow Perspective for Understanding In-Context Learning: Applications of Our Anchor-Based Understanding

-With the insights drawn from the validated hypothesis, in this section, we propose applications to improve the effectiveness and inference efficiency.
-We introduce an anchor re-weighting method in \S~\ref{subsec:anchor_re-weighting} to adaptive adjust the contribution of demonstration examples.
-In \S~\ref{subsec:compress}, we explore a context compression technique that reduces original textual inputs to anchor hidden states for accelerating the ICL inference.
-Besides, using the anchor distances distribution, we also perform an analysis to better understand the errors ICL made in real-world scenarios~(\S~\ref{subsec:error_analysis}).
-These applications gain verify the proposed hypothesis, shedding light on new directions for future improvements of ICL.
+With insights from the validated hypothesis, we propose strategies to boost ICL's accuracy and inference speed.
+We propose an anchor re-weighting method in \S~\ref{subsec:anchor_re-weighting} to adjust the demonstrations' contributions and improve accuracy.
+In \S~\ref{subsec:compress}, we explore a context compression technique that reduces original demonstrations to anchor hidden states to speed up ICL inference.
+Besides, in \S~\ref{subsec:error_analysis}, we utilize anchor distances to perform an analysis to understand the errors ICL made in real-world scenarios.
+These approaches corroborate our hypothesis, pointing to potential paths for future ICL enhancements.

-\subsection{Anchor Re-Weighting}
+\subsection{Anchor Re-weighting}

-In this part, we establish a connection between ICL and logistic regression based on the previous analysis.
-Inspired by such a connection, we further propose an approach for enhancing the accuracy of ICL by re-weighting the label anchors.
+Based on our analysis in \S~\ref{sec:anchor_hypothesis}, we draw parallels between ICL and logistic regression and propose an approach to improve ICL's accuracy by re-weighting label anchors.